apache/arrow-julia/README.md

 B = arrowformat(categorical(["fire", "walk", "with", "me"]))
 ```

+### The `BitPrimitive` and `NullableBitPrimitive` Types
+Because the Arrow format specifies that `Bool`s should be stored as single bits, a special type is required to store Arrow formatted `Bool` data.
+These are
+analogous to the Julia `BitVector` object.
+Note that there is nothing stopping you from serializing Julia `Bool` (which are 8-bit), but these will not in
+general be readable outside of Julia.  `arrowformat` will automatically convert `AbstractVector{Bool}` and `AbstractVector{Union{Bool,Missing}}` to
+`BitPrimitive` and `NullableBitPrimitive` respectively.
+These types also provide the usual constructors as seen for the other types above.

+## Serializing Julia Data
+Nothing is stopping you from storing Julia bits-type data that is not necessarily specified by the Arrow format.
+For example, a `Primitive{Complex128}` will
+work just as expected.  `ArrowVector` objects were deliberately designed so that the way they construct their output depends *only* on their type parameter.
+While `arrowformat` will pick the appropriate `ArrowVector` for Arrow formatting data, there are no "hidden conversions" happening under the hood: the type
+parameter of your `ArrowVector` object is what you get.
+You can therefore serialize any type for which `isbits` is true.
+In principle you can also serialize
+more complicated types using `List`s.
+The only caveat is that any type not explicitly described in the Arrow standard will not in general be readable outside
+of Julia.

 ## Recommended Usage Pattern
 Because the Arrow standard is so general it is difficult for this package to provide general utilities for retrieving data.
 Typically users will have to define